sachithariyathilaka/eastern-enterprise/README.md

-This is inventory system for electric shop using Java, MySql & netbeans
+This is inventory system for electric shop using Java, MySql & Netbeans